folio-org/curriculum/02_initialize_okapi_from_the_command_line.md

 ```

 ### Deploying _okapi-test-module_
-Although we have registered the module with the Okapi Gateway, we have not yet instantiated the module so there is something available to respond to requests.
+Although we have registered the module with the Okapi Gateway, we have not yet instantiated the module so that there is something available to respond to requests.
 The module must also be deployed on one node (or more, in the case of clusters).
 First, let's query the discovery service for a list of nodes it knows about in the cluster: